ManishaMatta/SP500/README.md

 * API JSON schema changes: the code is designed to be forward compatible hence, we might have to test the code in case of any updates in the schema.
 * Updating the datasets to keep track of contemporaneous data.
 * Adding the comments on all function for understanding the logic used in the project.
-* If any webpage is under maintenance, I'm throwing an exception message with the current issue.
+* If any webpage is under maintenance [statuscode=400], I'm throwing an exception message with the current issue.

 ### VII.
 Extensibility